How to Stop Wasting Your Potential

 What Deployed Potential Looks Like

-When you stop wasting your potential, you do not become a different person.
+When you stop wasting your potential, you don't become a different person.
 You become more of who you already are.

 The teacher teaches.
 The builder builds.
 The leader leads.
 The creator creates.
 The healer heals.
 The encourager encourages.

-It is not dramatic.
+It isn't dramatic.
 It is alignment.
 And alignment produces:

 - Energy instead of exhaustion